 You can decide to add more people or groups of people to this list: start typing their name in the Invite people box.
 To invite a whole group, start typing the name of the corresponding paper.
 Then select the name you were looking for from the list.

-Once you have selected one or more people or groups, you can decide to notify them by ticking the Notify people by email box then typing a notification message.
-When you are done, hit Send and save changes.
+Once you have selected one or more people or groups, you can decide to notify them by ticking the Notify people by email box and then typing a notification message.
+When you are done, select Send and save changes.
 You will see the new people and groups added to the list above.

 Note: You can also choose another type of access restriction for your folder: select the drop-down arrow on the right of Specific people, and you will see these other options appear.

 - Anyone at your organization with the link: the person trying to access the folder must be logged in with a University of Waikato account, and you need to send them the sharing link via email (by copying it from the Link box above) so that they can find the folder.